lpancescu/cloud-instance-starter-kit/README.md

 * VirtualBox 5 provides a KVM paravirtualization interface by default for Linux guests, which causes the guest kernel to set its clocksource to kvm-clock.
-At least on OS X hosts, this results in a clock a few times slower than it should be, so not even NTP helps in keeping the time synchronized.
-As a workaround, either add `clocksource=acpi_pm` to the guest kernel parameters, or force VirtualBox to provide the older paravirtualization interface from its 4.x series (add `v.customize ["modifyvm", :id, "--paravirtprovider", "legacy"]` to the VirtualBox-specific configuration in the Vagrantfile).
+On some older processors, this causes the system time to significantly fall behind the real time when the CPU is idle (due to the TSC halting when the CPU is idle).
+Set the paravirtualization interface to `none` if you encounter this problem.